Invitation to tender

 Who should apply?

 We are looking for social science or legal researchers with expertise in legal studies, public policy and political sciences, sociology, or related fields.
-Alongside expertise in the topic areas, ideal candidates will bring experience in review methodology, evidence synthesis, and a strong ability to communicate findings in an accessible, compelling way.
+Alongside expertise in the topic area, ideal candidates will bring experience in review methodology, evidence synthesis, and a strong ability to communicate findings in an accessible, compelling way.
 We welcome bids from individual organisations or consortia.

 How to submit your proposal

-About the Public Right to Justice programme
+About the Public right to justice programme